libra-ventures/unicode_emoji_flag/README.md

   `UnicodeEmojiFlag.html` takes two characters-long country code and produces an HTML-ready hexadecimal representation of its flag.

   For example in your Phoenix template `<%= raw(UnicodeEmojiFlag.html("tw")) %>`

+### Console

+  `UnicodeEmojiFlag.console` takes two characters-long country code and produces a Unicode sequence ready to be printed to a terminal

+## Acknowledgments

+Thanks to folks at Elixir Slack helping out with nailing down printing Unicode sequences to a terminal - @micahbf,
+@di4na, Jaxon Axelson and @lostkobrakai